stepicker/Word-Guess-Game/README.md

 ## How the game works

-- A random character from "Back to the Future" is selected at the start of each game, with a hint to test your knowledge of the movie.
+- A random character from "Back to the Future" is selected at the start of each game.

 - Using your keyboard, you can try and guess the letters that make up the name.